What is VPN Encryption?

 VPN encryption is the process of scrambling your internet data into an unreadable format before it leaves your device, so that only the intended VPN server can decode and read it.

-VPN encryption is the core security mechanism that protects your data as it travels through a VPN tunnel.
-Encryption converts your readable data (plaintext) into a scrambled, unreadable format (ciphertext) using a mathematical algorithm and a cryptographic key.
-Without the correct key, anyone who intercepts your traffic — your ISP, a hacker on the same Wi-Fi, a government — sees only noise.
+More technically, encryption converts your readable data (plaintext) into a scrambled, unreadable format (ciphertext) using a mathematical algorithm and a cryptographic key.
+Without the correct key, anyone who intercepts your traffic — your ISP, a hacker on the same Wi-Fi network, or a surveillance system — sees only meaningless noise.

 How VPN Encryption Works